Sarbesh1234/lumaa-spring-2025-ai-ml/README.md

 ### Dataset

 This project uses a dataset from kaggle that has the top 100 IMBD movies, and contains information about top-related movies including their descriptions, genres, rating, and other metadata.
 The file is already in the repository!
+Kaggle Link: https://www.kaggle.com/datasets/mayurkadam9833/top-100-imdb-movies?resource=download

 ### Dataset Structure